Liam Henderson: 2017–18

 By January 2018, his only competitive first-team football of the 2017–18 season was 23 substitute minutes at home to Dundee in October.

 Bari

-Aged 21, Henderson after a successful trial signed for head coach Fabio Grosso at Italian Serie B club Bari on 17 January 2018.
+Aged 21, Henderson, after a successful trial, signed for head coach Fabio Grosso at Serie B club Bari on 17 January 2018.
 The undisclosed fee was later reported as £115,000.
 He made his debut on 28 January, playing for the first hour in a 4–0 home league defeat to Empoli.
-On 24 February, he scored his first goal for Bari, the opener in a 2–1 win over Ternana, and provided the assist for Luca Marrone's second half winner.
+On 24 February, he scored his first goal for Bari, the opener in a 2–1 win over Ternana, and provided the assist for Luca Marrone's second-half winner.

-After Bari ended the season 7th, Henderson started in the end of season play-off quarter-final at AS Cittadella who had finished sixth.
-Bari were eliminated, drawing the game 2-2 after extra-time with 3 of Henderson's team mates sent off in the last six of the 120 minutes.
+After Bari ended the season 7th, Henderson started in the end of season play-off quarter-final at Cittadella who had finished sixth.
+Bari were eliminated, drawing the game 2–2 after extra-time with 3 of Henderson's team mates sent off in the last six of the 120 minutes.
 He became a free agent after Bari were declared bankrupt at the season's end.